natforsdick/rewarewaannotation/README.md

 ## Introduction

-**kherronism/rewarewaannotation** is a bioinformatics pipeline built in Nextflow, originally developed for the annotation of the rewarewa (Knightia excelsa) genome.
-The pipeline takes paired-end RNA-seq reads as input and conducts QC, trimming and alignment.
+**rewarewaannotation** is a bioinformatics pipeline built by Ann McArtney and ported into Nextflow by Katie Herron, originally developed for the annotation of the rewarewa (*Knightia excelsa*) genome.
+The pipeline takes paired-end RNA-seq reads and a genome assembly as input and conducts QC, trimming and alignment.
 The target genome is repeat masked prior to both the genome and RNA-seq evidence being given as input to BRAKER3.

 Default steps in the pipeline:
 1. Merge re-sequenced FastQ files ([`cat`](http://www.linfo.org/cat.html))